We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 MSRP $33 on evo

 If you ride your bike at night, having front and rear lights is not something that can be negotiated — they’re a must.
-If you want a front light that will help you see where you’re going and make you more visible to others, you should consider the Blackburn Dayblazer 400.
+If you want a bicycle headlight that will help you see where you’re going and make you more visible to others, you should consider the Blackburn Dayblazer 400.

 This USB rechargeable front light runs in four modes: Blitz, Low, Pulse, and Strobe.
 It’s equipped with the famous Total Internal Reflection (TIR) lenses that focus the light beam where you need it the most.